curvegrid/go-ethereum-wiki/Getting-Geth.md

 Once geth is fully started, you should see a `>` prompt, letting you know the console is ready.
 To exit, type `exit` at the prompt and hit `[enter]`.

-### Advanced Use
+### Using stderr

-On Linux you can run one terminal with the interactive console and a second one with the logging output.
-First, start geth will logging:
+Output from the console can be logged

 `geth console 2>>geth.log`

+You can also run one terminal with the interactive console and a second one with the logging output.

+1. Open two terminals
-Then opening a new terminal and typing `tty`.
-The output will be something like `/dev/pts/13`.
-Back in your main terminal, type: `geth console 2>> /dev/pts/13`.
-This will allow you to monitor your node without cluttering your console.
+1. In the **second** terminal type `tty`.
+The output will be something like `/dev/pts/13`
+1. In your main terminal, type: `geth console 2>> /dev/pts/13`

+This will allow you to monitor your node without cluttering the interactive console.